DeeptiJainMicrosoft/LogGenie/README.md

   Reads logs directly from Azure Blob Storage in JSON format without additional costs or management complexity.

   **Supports All Azure Services:**
-  Works for logs from services like Core, Developer, and App Service, especially when log analytics tables are unavailable.
+  Works for logs from services like Azure Core (VM, Networking), Developer, and App Service, especially when log analytics tables are unavailable.

   **Customizable Configuration:**
   Flexible setup allows reading logs by simply adding log container names in the XML file.